 A Start, But Not a Solution

-This 3-step guide can help us create a more sustainable society.
-However, we must also recognize the larger issues that face the recycling industry and recycling practices in America.
+This 3-step guide to recycling can help us create a more sustainable society.
+However, we must also recognize the larger issues that face the recycling industry and recycling practices everywhere.
 Even with our best efforts to recycle well, today, most of our recyclables end up in landfills, rivers, and oceans, or are sent to the incinerator.
-One solution to the greater problem with recycling lies in America’s willingness to expand our capacity to recycle domestically.
+One solution to the greater problem with recycling lies in our willingness to expand our capacity to recycle domestically.